ibm-cloud-docs/FileStorage/adjustable-iops.md

 ## Advantages of adjustable IOPS
 {: #advantagesadjustableIOPS}

 - Cost management – Some of our clients might need high IOPS just during peak usage times.
 For example, a large retail store has peak usage during the holidays and might need higher IOPS on the storage then than in the middle of the summer.
-With this feature, you can manage your costs and pay for higher IOPs only when you need it.
+With this feature, you can manage your costs and pay for higher IOPS only when you need it.

 ## Limitations
 {: #limitsofadjustIOPS}